●

 Flat Rate repair for a complete

-overhaul / refurbishing is
+overhaul is

 $499.95 parts and labor plus return shipping